Chromium Updater ("Omaha 4") Tutorial

 Google has been maintaining separate technologies for updating Chrome on the various operating systems.
 On Windows, they use Omaha 3.
 On macOS, they used the Keystone framework.
 And on Linux, they used package managers such as apt.
 Omaha 4 is an effort to unify these technologies into a single, cross-platform codebase.
 Because its main purpose is to update Chrome, it lives in the Chromium source code repository and is also called the "Chromium Updater".
 But it can be used to update any application.

-As of this writing in November 2024, Google have fully switched to Omaha 4 on macOS and Windows.
+As of this writing in December 2024, Google have fully switched to Omaha 4 on macOS and Windows.
 This article focuses on Omaha 4 on macOS.
 If you are interested in Windows, you can either adapt the instructions here, or check out this Omaha 3 tutorial.
 As the name of this technology implies, its design is very similar to Omaha 4.

 How the Chromium Updater works